 To the south of the station was the goods yard and carriage sidings, served from the west.
 To the north was a scrapyard also served from the west.

-To the east the line was crossed by the approach to the competing Airdrie [CR] and a short branch ran south to Bellsdyke Colliery.
+To the east the line was crossed by the approach to the competing Airdrie [CR] and the short Bellsdyke branch ran south to Bellsdyke Colliery.
 The eastern approach was protected by a sand drag siding.

 The station has a car park, on the site of sidings.
 One of these survives alongside the bay line.

 With the closure of the line east to Bathgate the eastbound platform fell out of use and the station became a terminus, with only the former westbound track continuing east to Moffat Mills (the line was singled in 1979).
 With the closure to freight the line a buffer was added at the east end of the platform and the track was retained out of use until the passenger service was extended east to Drumgelloch [1st].
 With full re-opening to the east the eastbound platform has been rebuilt and eastbound track relaid.

 Airdrie Hallcraig Street